Worklytics/psoxy/docs/sources/microsoft-365/README.md

 rather than on behalf of a specific authenticated end-user ('Delegated' scopes).

 ## Online Meetings support (Only for Teams connector)
-Besides of having `OnlineMeetings.Read.All` scope defined in the application, you need to allow a new role and a policy on the application created for reading OnlineMeetings.
+Besides of having `OnlineMeetings.Read.All` and `OnlineMeetingArtifact.Read.All` scope defined in the application, you need to allow a new role and a policy on the application created for reading OnlineMeetings.
 You will need Powershell for this.

 Please follow the steps below:
 1. Ensure the user you are going to use for running the commands has the "Teams Administrator" role.
 You can add the role in the